vladi443/wordle-bot/README.md

 # dictionary

-C++ algorithm to list and score prime numbers for the web game Primel
+C++ algorithm that scores and attempts to guess the daily word for the popular web game _Wordle_.

 ## Installation

 Windows

 1. Download and install a C++ compiler.
-2. Download the Primes source code and save it as a ```.cpp``` file.
+2. Download the Dictionary source code and save it as a ```.cpp``` file.
+3. Download the two text files called ```words_definitions.txt``` and ```words_dictionary.txt``` and save them at the same location as Dictionary's source code.
+These two files are used by Dictionary as words databases and are needed for it to work.
+4. Navigate to the folder containing the source code of Dictionary and open the ```.cpp``` file with your preferred text editor.
+5. Inside the text editor, change ```line 30``` and ```line 31``` the local location of your ```.txt``` files.
+Once done save and exit the text editor.
+6. Note: If you fail to do step 5 correctly, Dictionary will exit on startup with error message indicating it was not able to load the text files.
+If this occurs, try to write in the full path to the text files.
-3. Open CMD and navigate to the folder containing the source code.
+7. Open CMD and navigate to the folder containing the source code of Dictionary.
-4. Once in the targeted folder, compile the program by typing ```gcc main.cpp -o <preferred-name>.exe``` in the console. (preferred-name ca be anyting, ex. primes.exe).
+8. Once in the targeted folder, compile the program by typing ```gcc main.cpp -o <preferred-name>.exe``` in the console. (preferred-name ca be anyting, ex. dictionary.exe, main.cpp will be whatever you named the .cpp file upon download).

 Linux / MacOS